 How it came to be and what has changed

 Back in August 2018, I researched and published the first version of a Database with 70+ organisations from across Europe.
 Since then, my colleague Ben Whitelaw, and I, have kept it up-to-date, adding new publications approximately once a year.
-There are currently 145 organisations from 29 countries represented.
+In 2020, we received support from OSF and Anna Merryfield joined the team to help us expand the Database and produce the Engagement Explained newsletter and case studies, with a special focus on Central and Eastern Europe organisations.
+There are currently 189 organisations from 35 countries represented.

 Some organisations feature in both databases, and the two resources can be used complementary - did you come across a publication that interests you in the Engaged Journalism in Europe Database?
 Check the column 'featured in the Engaged Journalism Experiments Directory?' to see if they shared more information about the ways in which they collaborate, co-create or engage with their users, and learn how you can replicate or learn from their experiments.

-Until the most recent update in February 2020, the Engaged Journalism in Europe Database also used to have a column titled 'is the team diverse and representative?'.
+Until February 2020, the Engaged Journalism in Europe Database also used to have a column titled 'is the team diverse and representative?'.
 It highlighted how many male and female staff members an organisation had.
 Gender diversity is crucial, but it is not the only way to assess whether a news organisation is truly inclusive and representative of those it serves - so we have temporarily removed this column while we explore the best way to visualise this important aspect.

 Since it launched, the Accelerator team has come across dozens of news organisations working with their communities in different ways.

 For the purpose of transparency and to make it easier to see what's new, we'll list the organisations we've added since August 2018 below.

 In 2020, we were proud to produce and develop the Engagement Explained newsletter, the case studies, reports and the Engaged Journalism in Europe Database, thanks to support from the Open Society Foundations (OSF).